 Why Personalization Matters

 Consistency is a powerful support for those living with dementia.
 Repeating tasks at the same time each day helps reduce anxiety and promotes cooperation.
-A structured daily routine for dementia patients should include waking times, meals, bathing, medication, light physical activity, and rest periods.
+A structured daily routine for a person with dementia include waking times, meals, bathing, medication, physical activity, engagement in activities of interest, and rest periods based on their past routines and habits.

-Here is a sample routine many caregivers adapt.
+Here is a sample routine some care partners adapt.

 Morning